 Source: Manuel Boissière, CIRAD and CIFOR

-Under this project, the EU REDD Facility and KARSA are providing analysis and holding consultations in support of a review of the SVLK legality definition to potentially accommodate customary forests, in order to promote sustainable customary forest management, protect against forest conversion, and improve the prosperity of customary groups in Indonesia.
+Under this project, the EU REDD Facility and KARSA are providing analysis and holding consultations in support of a review of the SVLK legality definition to potentially accommodate customary forests, in order to promote sustainable customary forest management, protect against forest conversion and reduce related carbon emissions, and improve the prosperity of customary groups in Indonesia.

 The project approach to meet the objective is to: